Skip to content

 .bss

 Section emitted by the compiler when zero-initialized globals are present in the ELF.
-Is typically zero-length.
-Exposed by CollectionSpec.Maps, but not really useful.
+Is typically zero-length in the ELF, and initialized by ebpf-go after loading.
+Also exposed through CollectionSpec.Variables.

 .rel*